kickaha2019/articles/Hobbies/arthur/7_inspection.md

----
-title: '7: Debugging points in the code'
+@title		7: Debugging points in the code
----
+@markdown
 Debugging the code is a challenge.
 To help there are a number of inspection points in the code which can be turned on by parameters when running evolutions.
 These inspection points if turned on may just log to a file, or generate